danguyenwork/sdc_p1_lane_detection/writeup_template.md

 One potential shortcoming would be that around a curve where there aren't many pixels making up the straight-line, the Hough transformation might fail if we had hard-coded parameters that require min_line_length to be large.

+The pipeline of course would not work when lanes break (stop sign, merge lanes, etc.)

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to represent the region of interest as a percentage of the image size.
-This would eliminate the issue of image size changing.
-However, if the camera angle were to change, that would still be an issue.

 Another potential improvement could be to dynamically tune the parameters of the Canny and Hough transformations to be more resilient to real-world conditions.